HoloMoto/VBeing_Research/README.md

-# Voice Playback with Gemini
+# Pneuma (Personal Nurturing Entity for User Maid Assistance)

 [日本語版はこちら (Japanese Version)](README_JP.md)

-This project uses Google's Gemini AI to play audio files from the `Voice/` directory according to the data in `voiceData.csv`.
+Pneuma is a personal assistant project that uses Google's Gemini AI to play audio files from the `Voice/` directory according to the data in `voiceData.csv`.

 ## Overview

-The script provides nine modes of operation:
+The script provides ten modes of operation:

 1. **Direct mode**: Gemini selects the audio file directly based on your prompt
 2. **Text matching mode**: Match Gemini's response with voice data text